 Store reagents in an upright position.
 Protect the product from heat and light sources.
-Unopened reagents are stable until the expiration date on the product when stored at 2-8°C.
+Unopened reagents are stable until the expiration date on the product when stored at $2-8^{\circ}$ C.

 Store calibrators in an upright position.
-Lyophilized calibrators are stable until the expiration date on the product when stored at $2-8^{\circ}$ C. Reconstituted calibrators are stable for 28 days at $2-8^{\circ}$ C or 10 hours at room temperature.
-Freeze reconstituted product at \leq -20°C for up to 120 days; thaw up to 4 times.
+Lyophilized calibrators are stable until the expiration date on the product when stored at 2-8°C. Reconstituted calibrators are stable for 28 days at 2-8°C or 10 hours at room temperature.
+Freeze reconstituted product at \leq -20°C for up to 120 days.